Peterborough United F.C.

 Cambridgeshire, England.
 They have spent their entire history at London Road and are nicknamed "The Posh".
 The team competes in League One, the third level of the English football league system.

 Peterborough United formed in 1934 and joined the Midland League.
 Having won the Midland League title for five seasons in a row from 1955 to 1959, they were elected into the Football League in 1960.
 Peterborough immediately won the Fourth Division title in 1960–61, scoring a Football League record 134 goals.
 Relegated in 1968, they won another Fourth Division title in 1973–74, though suffered a further relegation in 1979.
 Peterborough were promoted back into the Third Division at the end of the 1990–91 season and reached the second tier with victory in the 1992 play-off final.
 However, they returned to the fourth tier with relegations in 1994 and 1997.

 Peterborough won the Third Division play-offs in 2000 under the stewardship of Barry Fry, though were relegated in 2005.
 They secured a place in the Championship after manager Darren Ferguson led them to consecutive promotions in 2007–08 and 2008–09 and spent three of the next four seasons in the second tier, winning a play-off final in 2011 after relegation the previous year.
 They were relegated back into League One in 2013, though went on to win the Football League Trophy in 2014.
 In the 2020–21 season, Peterborough were promoted back to the Championship, though were relegated back into League One the following season.
-Peterborough later became the first team to win back-to-back titles in the EFL Trophy, winning in 2023–24 and 2024–25.
+Peterborough later became the first team to go back-to-back in the EFL Trophy, winning in 2023–24 and 2024–25.

 Peterborough have long-standing rivalries with nearby clubs Cambridge United and Northampton Town, the former with whom they contest the Cambridgeshire derby and the latter the Nene derby, named after the river which runs through both settlements.